Hierarchical Graph Representations in Digital Pathology: Methodology

 \subsection{Graph learning}

 The $\hact$ graph representation for a $\troi$ is processed by a hierarchical $\gnn$ to map the $\troi$ composition to respective $\troi$ subtype.
-To this end, we propose a HierArchical Cell-to-Tissue Network ($\hact$-Net), a hierarchical $\gnn$ architecture as presented in Figure~\ref{fig:network}.
+To this end, we propose a HierArchical Cell-to-Tissue Network ($\hact$-Net), a hierarchical $\gnn$ architecture illustrated in Figure~\ref{fig:network}.